5 Minute Read

 - Access our online and fully searchable resource library: Big "I" Virtual University for Big "I" members, only.

 - Review and register for webinars being offered through the Big "I" VU

 - Check out your local Big "I" state association education department for education opportunities.

 - Learn about important errors & omissions insurance coverage and risk management for your agency at online at

 Monthly Reading To Stay On Trend

-IA magazine brings a monthly focus to areas that are critical to the independent agency system.
-Through the wide variety of subject matter you can stay ahead of what's next in the industry and incorporate what is learned into agency operations.- Benefit from agency operations and best practices articles.- Understand the critical need for recruiting, hiring and training and prepare for the future.- Develop successful sales and marketing strategies that can help your agency thrive.- Plan for the future with perpetuation and valuation information.
+Independent Agent magazine brings a monthly focus to areas that are critical to the independent agency system.
+Through the wide variety of free content, you can stay ahead of what's next in the industry and incorporate what is learned into agency operations.
+Benefit from agency operations and best practices articles; understand the critical need for recruiting, hiring, training and preparing for the future; develop successful sales and marketing strategies to help you thrive; and plan for the future with perpetuation and valuation information.